eaebymomo/hello-world/README.md

 # hello-world
 This is my first repository, have fun!
-I live in Beijing
+I live in Beijing.
-I am learning Japanese and coading
+I am learning Japanese and coading.